RajaHamza99/Python-Project/README.md

 Debugger mode was active throughout development to allow for dynamic testing.

 ## First Unit Test Coverage

 Pytest was also used to run unit and integration tests.
 Unit tests are designed to test a function.
 If the test result returns the expected result, the test passes.
 Jenkins also provides information on which tests have passed and failed through the console output.

+My first unit test provided 50% coverage for my application.
+To meet the 75% test coverage requirement, I used the command to view lines which hadn't been tested.
+This allowed me to focus further testing on areas that hadn't already been tested.

 ![Diagram that shows testing coverage](https://theredshift.org/index.php/s/RJhGiaW8TpKnQdJ/download)

 ## Risk Assessment